-High risk students include those who have made a suicide attempt, as well as those who are exhibiting the commonly recognized warning signs of suicide as listed in the Appendix of this document.
+High risk students include those who have made a suicide attempt, as well as those who are exhibiting the commonly recognized warning signs of suicide as listed in this document.
 Staff are encouraged to be sensitive to other signs they believe may indicate a student is suicidal.